Sphenoderia labiata

 Dimensions: Length 40 – 55 µm, breadth 22 – 35 µm, thickness 18 µm; my measurements: length 40 µm, width 29 µm (n=2).

-Habitat: Africa (Thomas & Gauthier-Lièvre), in Sphagnum, Tirol, Austria (2015).
+Ecology: Africa (Thomas & Gauthier-Lièvre), in Sphagnum, Tirol, Austria (2015).

 Sphenoderia labiata, after Thomas and Gauthier-Lièvre, 1959

-Sphenoderia cf labiata, Netherlands
+Sphenoderia cf. labiata, Netherlands